esa-prakasa/Matlab/README.md

 # Matlab codes

 The codes are mostly used for image processing purposes.
+You may freely use and distribute the codes.